quickfeed/quickfeed/doc/templates/policy.md

 ### Group Assignments

-For group assignments we expect students to form groups on Autograder and work together.
+For group assignments we expect students to form groups on QuickFeed and work together.
 Group members must contribute equally to code, written handins, and oral presentations, e.g. for approval.

 Groups cannot be composed of members whose commitment to contribute to the group work is disproportionately different.